-Total Number of Projects: 8
+Total Number of Projects: 4

-Total Budget: \$1,730,000
+Total Budget: \$660,000

-Total Funding by Source: \$25,000 Harbour Reserve \$25,000 Cemetery Reserve \$50,000 Unfinanced \$60,000 Facility Asset Replacement Reserve Fund \$60,000 Human Resources Reserve \$100,000 Water Rate Stabilization Reserve \$100,000 Wastewater Rate Stabilization Reserve \$100,000 IPW Asset Replacement Reserve Fund \$250,000 Planning Reserve \$370,000 Working Capital Reserve \$590,000 Grant \$1,730,000 Total Funding
+Total Funding by Source: \$50,000 Unfinanced \$50,000 Working Capital Reserve \$60,000 Human Resources Reserve \$100,000 IPW Asset Replacement Reserve Fund \$400,000 Grant \$660,000 Total Funding

-2025 Studies and Plans
+Corporate Administration 2025 Studies and Plans

-Project Communications Strategy Update Lead Department Communications & Economic Development Description The purpose of this project is to update the 2021 - 2025 Communications Strategy.
-The first strategy set the foundation and provided an excellent framework to develop a strong communications plan for the Town.
+Project Communications Strategy Update Lead Department Communications & Economic Development Description The purpose of this project is to update the Town's 2021 - 2025 Communications Strategy.
+The first strategy, created by the Communications Advisory Committee, set the foundation and provided an excellent framework for developing a strong communications plan for the Town.
 The updated strategy will further enhance the Town's communications and public engagement efforts through a streamlined and focused approach to building trust and transparency with the community.
+Staff are recommending that a municipal communications consultant be retained to lead the plan's development with a focus on providing specialized expertise in municipal communications and internal process reviews and workflows.
+The benefit will also be related to reviewing the Town's current communication standards against industry best practices, with the benefit of fresh and innovative insight and without internal biases.
+This approach will also allow internal staff to focus on core responsibilities, promoting efficiency in the strategy development process.
 Project Manager Manager of Communications & Economic Development Budget \$40,000 Consulting Funding \$40,000 Working Capital

-Project Economic Development Strategy Lead Department Communications & Economic Development Description The purpose of this project is to develop a new 5 - 10 year Economic Development Strategy for the Town.
-The first strategy provided a strong foundation and a robust series of action items.
-Understanding the challenges local businesses faced through the pandemic and growing economic pressures, the new strategy will focus on research and action items to support local businesses and key industries and to help diversify the Town's economy and commercial tax base.
+Project Economic Development Strategy Lead Department Communications & Economic Development Description The purpose of this project is to develop a new five-year Economic Development Strategy for the Town.
+The first strategy, developed by the Economic Development Advisory Committee, provided a base foundation and a series of related action items.
+Understanding the growing challenges faced by local businesses throughout the community and through the mounting pressures related to workforce retention and attraction, business retention/growth/expansion, sustainability, affordability and community growth/development, the new strategy will need to focus on a more robust inter-connected plan to address these issues and to support local businesses and key industries and to ultimately help diversify the Town's economy and commercial tax base.
+Due to the wide scope and areas of expertise required, Staff are recommending that an economic development consultant be retained to lead the plan's development in partnership and consultation with the Economic Development Advisory Committee.
+The benefits of an external consultant are related to a more robust and indepth understanding of national and international best practices that could be applied in The Blue Mountains to help address these challenges through the development of an action plan.
 Project Manager Manager of Communications & Economic Development Budget \$60,000 Consulting Funding \$60,000 Working Capital